-CDASH provides guidance and defines the best way to structure your CRFs to make sure you gather all the data you need for commonly used domains.
+CDASH provides guidance and defines the best way to structure your CRFs to ensure you gather all the relevant data you need for commonly used domains.

 CDASH standards help to improve data quality, reduce data queries, and make it easier and more efficient to do the SDTM mappings required for regulatory submission.

 Study Data Tabulation Model (SDTM)